carmine560/trading-assistant/README.md

 Then insert, modify, or delete each command of the action.
 An action is a list of commands, and a command is a tuple of itself and its arguments.
 Commands are executed in order from the beginning of the list.
-These are saved in the configuration file.
-Possible commands
+These actions are saved in the configuration file.
+Possible commands are:
-are:

 ``` python
 ACTION = [